Use Card on File with Square Invoices

 Use Recurring Invoices

-Note: If the Card on File is changed and the customer has a recurring invoice, you will need to edit that invoice series to ensure the right card is being charged.
+Note: If the Card on File is changed and the customer has a recurring invoice, you’ll need to edit that invoice series to ensure the right card is being charged.

 Create a Recurring Invoice Series

 If you’d like to create a series of invoices that are automatically sent to your customers on a regular schedule, click on the Recurring tab in the top-right section of the Invoices page.

 Then click the Create Recurring Series button.
 Enter the basic information for the customer and the invoice items, as you would with any new invoice.
 With recurring invoices, there is a new section where you can select the start date, frequency and end date (or number of occurrences).